ministryofjustice/hmpps-ap-notes/presentation/README.md

 ## Phase 3: Master Data Source

 ![Markdown Logo](address3.png "Address Phase 3")

+**Diagram Description:**
+This diagram shows Phase 3 architecture where the system becomes the master data source for addresses:
+- **AccommodationDB (PostgreSQL)**: Database containing the Accommodation Table
+- **Accommodation Table**: Stores `accommodation_guid` (UUID) and `address_data` (VARCHAR)
+  - Note: Primary identifier changed from `delius_address_key` to `accommodation_guid`
+- **Read/Write Accommodation Service** (Kotlin): Service that manages accommodation data
+  - Has DB connection to AccommodationDB
+  - Publishes `AddressEvent` messages to MOJEvents when addresses are created or updated
+  - Consumes `ReadEvent` messages from MOJEvents
+- **MOJEvents (SNS/SQS)**: Message queue that handles both `AddressEvent` (published) and `ReadEvent` (consumed)
+- **Proposed Accommodation**: Component that invokes Accommodation Service to get/save proposed accommodation
+  - No longer makes HTTP calls to Delius Address (search) - that component has been removed

+**Key Changes from Phase 2:**
+- Delius Address (search) component and all HTTP calls to Delius have been removed
+- System is now the master for address data; no external dependency
+- Primary identifier changed from `delius_address_key` to `accommodation_guid`
+- Added `AddressEvent` publishing when addresses are created or updated

 **Key Characteristics:**
 - **Data Ownership**: Now the master for address data; no longer calls Delius